tombye/simple-scope-pattern/README.md

 *Simple scope pattern*

-A variant singleton pattern with multiple options about the scope in which variables can be stored.
-Used to create objects to hold behaviours for DOM elements.
+A singleton pattern with private constructor used to create objects which store behavioural code for DOM nodes.
+Purpose is to demonstrate the different options the author has for organising the internal code regards using the different scopes that exist within the pattern.